DUI Defense Strategies

 - Blood test chain of custody- meaning that the administration of the blood test could have caused an inaccurate result, it could be tampered with or mishandled

 You may be able to offer valid explanations for your appearance or behavior or you can offer witnesses who observed something different than the officer.
 Challenging the procedures of the arresting officer is also a common argument in a DUI case.
 There are precise steps that law enforcement must follow when conducting tests and arresting a suspect.
-After investigation, you may be able to find flaws and errors in the process.
+After investigation, you may be able to find flaws and errors in the process to use as defense against a DUI.

 With a former prosecutor on our team, we know exactly what the prosecution is looking for when they go to convict someone.
-We have handled thousands of cases and have learned that if there is any legal defense to use on your behalf, then we will find it.
+We have handled thousands of DUI defense cases and have learned that if there is any legal defense against DUIs to use on your behalf, then we will find it.

 Some of the defenses that can be used when facing DUI charges include the following: